nrc1231/Mesa-RAS-Study/lf/README.md

 This directory contains the **Lingua Franca (LF)** programs used in the suspension co-simulation framework.

-Lingua Franca is used as the **coordination and communication layer** between different simulation components in Mesa syste,.
+Lingua Franca is used as the **coordination and communication layer** between different simulation components in Mesa system.

 In this project, LF orchestrates the interaction between: